top of page

 Elspeth Mcadam.jpeg

 What Children Don't Know...
-Hurt's is a very important book with lots of wisdom!
+Hurt's Them is a very important book with lots of wisdom!
 Karen has developed a different and potentially very important new approach breaking some of the more conventional ways of working with families when one of the parents has a mental illness."

 jesper.jpg

 What Children Don't Know....
-Hurt's is nothing short of a miracle – especially for the children and parents who are coexisting with mental illness as a significant member of their families.”
+Hurt's Them is nothing short of a miracle – especially for the children and parents who are coexisting with mental illness as a significant member of their families.”

 PoulNyrup1600-3.jpeg